MaxGhenis/vote/_sources/2022/11/california.md

 * FIONA MA for Treasurer
 * ROB BONTA for Attorney General
 * RICARDO LARA for Insurance Commissioner
+* TONY THURMOND for State Superintendent of Public Instruction
+* SALLY LIEBER for Board of Equalization, District 2
+* ALEX PADILLA for U.S. Senate
 * YES on Prop 1
 * YES on Prop 26
 * YES on Prop 27